 In addition to our program offered on campus, the MSN: Family Nurse Practitioner is also offered online.

 Registered nurses (RN) who complete this advanced degree coursework and clinical education are qualified to sit for the national exams to become board certified FNPs-BC or NP-C.

 As reported by the American Nurses Credentialing Center (ANCC), graduates of Rivier’s MSN program who completed the certification exam for Family Nurse Practitioner in 2016, 2017, and 2018 had a first-time pass rate of 100%, exceeding the 86.4% national average pass rate.

 Explore Other Tracks

-There are two other tracks offered in the Master of Science in Nursing program.
+There are three other tracks offered in the Master of Science in Nursing program.